 Although many individuals are diagnosed with a late-stage HIV infection, a considerable proportion of people with an HIV diagnosis receive it early in the course of their infection.
 In total, among the individuals diagnosed in 2018 or later, 24% had a negative test in the 12 months prior to diagnosis, while 13% had a negative test in the six months prior to diagnosis (Figure 1.9).
 Among MSM, the proportion with a negative test in the 12 or six months prior to their HIV diagnosis, was 34% and 19%, respectively, for those diagnosed in 2018 or later.
 The proportion of MSM with a known HIV-negative test in the six months prior to their diagnosis was 26% in the Amsterdam PHS region, 24% in Rotterdam-Rijnmond, and 15% in the rest of the Netherlands.
-For other men and for women, however, the proportions with a recent infection were considerably lower, and among those diagnosed in 2018 or later, only 8% had a negative test in the 12 months prior to their diagnosis, while 3% had a negative test in the six months prior to diagnosis; these proportions did not differ between Amsterdam, Rotterdam-Rijnmond, and the rest of the country.
+For other men and for women, however, the proportions with a recent infection were considerably lower, and among those diagnosed in 2018 or later, only 8% had a negative test in the 12 months prior to diagnosis; these proportions did not differ between Amsterdam, Rotterdam-Rijnmond, and the rest of the country.